-It is important that personal protective equipment and safety requirements be appropriate to protect against the potential hazards at the site.
+It is important that personal protective equipment and safety requirements be appropriate to protect against safety requirements be appropriate to protect against the potential hazards at the site.
 Protective equipment will be selected based on the contaminant type(s), concentration(s), and routes of entry.
-In situations where the type of materials and possibilities of contact are unknown or the hazards are not clearly identifiable, a more subjective determination must be made of the personal protective equipment.
+In situations where the type of materials and possibilities of contact are unknown or the hazards are not clearly identifiable, a more subjective determination must be make of the personal protective equipment.

-Field personnel and visitors are required to wear the following clothing and equipment, as a minimum, while on the Shell Service Station Project Site:
+Field personnel and visitors are required to wear the following clothing and equipment while on the Shell Service Station Project Site, as a minimum or as amended by the on-site Project Safety Officer.

+- Steel Toe Shoes/Boots

+- o Hard Hat

+- o Safety Glasses

-Hard Hat Safety Glasses Long Sleeved Shirts Stul Toul Buch
+- Long Sleeved Shirts